rreece/rreece.github.io/outline-of-philosophy/statistics.md

 ### "Statistics Wars"

+-   Cranmer

+>   Bayes's theorem is a theorem, so there's no debating it.
+It is not the case that
+>   Frequentists dispute whether Bayes's theorem is true.
+The debate is whether the
+>   necessary probabilities exist in the first place.
+If one can define the joint
+>   probability $P (A, B)$ in a frequentist way, then a Frequentist is perfectly
+>   happy using Bayes theorem.
+Thus, the debate starts at the very definition of
+>   probability. [^Cranmer2015p6]

 -   Carnap
     -   Sznajder on the alleged evolution of Carnap's views of inductive logic [^Sznajder2018]
 -   David Cox
 -   Ian Hacking
     -   *Logic of Statistical Inference* [^Hacking1965]
+-   Richard Royall
+    -   *Statistical Evidence: A likelihood paradigm* [^Royall1997]
 -   Jim Berger
     -   "Could Fisher, Jeffreys, and Neyman have agreed on testing?" [^Berger2003]
 -   Deborah Mayo